ducky-lucky/sorting/README.md

 In `results` folder, you will find our personal results, including the python scripts for to generate graphics.

-Additionally, in `results` folder I included the datasets generated for these results.

 ## About the developer

 - ducky-lucky